RohanKatgave/Colmar-Academy/README.md

   All necessary assets for the project, including images and icons, are provided here.
 Use these assets to enhance the visual appeal of the landing page.

 ## GitHub Pages Deployment :
   Once the landing page is coded and ready, deploy it using GitHub Pages to make it accessible to users worldwide.
 Follow the instructions provided by GitHub to deploy your site.

 ## Conclusion :
   By following the wireframes and making informed design decisions, create a visually appealing and user-friendly landing page for Colmar Academy.
-Your contribution will help a ttract visitors and showcase the excellence of the institution.
+Your contribution will help attract visitors and showcase the excellence of the institution.